Some people do not like dogs licking them.

 How To Train A Dog Not To Lick You: Conclusion

 Overall, licking is not a bad thing.
-It is a common behavior for dogs.
+Dogs like Yorkies lick a lot and it is a common behavior for dogs.
 It is their way of showing love and affection to their owners.
 It is also their way of communication when something good or bad is happening in the household.

 However, many people do not like being licked by dogs.
 For that reason, it is usually a good idea to teach your dog not to lick people.
 Or at least teach it to stop licking when commanded to do so.